Peace

 voulez-vous couchez avec

-moi, ce soir
+moi, ce soir; & they

 were working on the principle